You are here:

 If you have any questions about this map or any public artwork in the City’s collection, you may contact Ryan Patterson, Public Art Administrator, at email@example.com.

-On occasion a generous benefactor will propose a gift of public art to the City of Baltimore.
-While the City is highly appreciative of donations of artwork, it is not always able to accept these gifts and the responsibilities associated with owning an artwork.
-Conscientious ownership of public art requires a commitment to complete regular maintenance of the work and grounds that surround the piece, as well as a commitment to conserve and protect it.
-The City has developed Gift of Public Art Guidelines that must be considered before accepting any gifted works.
-For more information or to discuss a proposed gift please contact the Baltimore Office of Promotion and the Arts at 410-752-8632.
+While the City is highly appreciative of donations of artwork, it is not always able to accept these proposed gifts and the responsibilities associated with owning an artwork.
+In addition to the cost of fabricating and installing the artwork, the City requires that donors commit to funding regular maintenance of the work and grounds that surround the piece, as well as a commitment to conserve and protect it.